MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/restrictstatement.md

 The restrict statement's main scenario is for middle-tier applications that accept queries from users and want to apply a row-level security mechanism over those queries.
-To do that, the middle-tier application can prefix the user's query with a **logical model** &mdash; a set of let statements defining views that restrict the user's access to data (for example, `T | where UserId == "..."`) &mdash; and as the last statement being added restrict the user's access to the logical model only.
+To do that, the middle-tier application can prefix the user's query with a **logical model** - a set of let statements defining views that restrict the user's access to data (for example, `T | where UserId == "..."`) - and as the last statement being added restrict the user's access to the logical model only.

 **Syntax**